hawkeye-stan/msfs-touch-panel/UserGuide.md

 	* **Data Refresh Interval** - data will refresh every X milliseconds.
 The valid refresh rate is between 50ms to 5000ms.
 If the application seems slow or unresponsive, you can increase the refresh interval.
 The refresh interval will affect how fast the telemetry and UI is being updated.
 For any recently built computer, the lowest refresh interval will work just fine.
 	* **Map Refresh Interval** - map will refresh every X milliseconds.
 The valid refresh rate is between 50ms to 5000ms.
 When using plane following, the map will move smoother when using lower refresh interval.
-	* [Number Input Method](#input-method) - when not using direct input, you can either use the knob method or stepper method to input data.
 	* [Use Arduino](#arduino-input-method) - enable input using Arduino hardware.
 	* **Panels** - show or hide the selected panel on the main screen.
 The show/hide panel configuration is saved per plane configuration.